bkniffler/draft-wysiwyg/README.md

 - Clean and optimize code, figure out proper API, make it more customizable
 - Drag/Drop handling of files on editor (maybe)
 - Write documentation ...

+## Contributing
+Pull requests are very welcome, feel free to commit your ideas!